samatwood/HYSPLITm/README.txt

 This project is licensed under the terms of the MIT license.

-Bug reports can be sent to the above email.
+Bug reports can be sent to the above email or through github.

 USAGE INSTRUCTIONS: